Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Content types are named **Page types** in Kentico Xperience 13.

 **Troubleshooting**: The migration only includes page types that are assigned to the migrated site on the source instance.
 As a result, all page types that are used for pages in the content tree **must be assigned to the migrated site**.
-Otherwise, the migration will fail when transferring the given pages.
+Otherwise, the migration will fail when transferring the given pages. 🔥no longer true, multi site/channel is now implemented🔥

 Xperience by Kentico currently does not support: